timothysu/lodestar/packages/config/README.md

 - `ForkConfig` - A fork helper object that's structured around the fork schedule
 - `ChainForkConfig` A wrapper object that implements `ChainConfig` and `ForkConfig`
 - `CachedGenesis` - A helper object for caching domains (which relies on the genesis validators root)
-- `IBeaconConfig` - A wrapper object that implements all above interfaces
+- `BeaconConfig` - A wrapper object that implements all above interfaces

 ### Chain config